vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 **M:** Yes, we do something sometimes not too bad.
 But there is nobody who makes sure of it.
 There is nobody who puts like 2 months into a plugin to make it perfect.
 It happens, but then they dump it on us and that's it.
-And 10 years later, we see it and "oh my god, this is complete garbage".
+And 10 years later, we see it and _"oh my god, this is complete garbage"_.

-_S: Is there something you'd like to do much more in the project, apart coding?_
+_S: Is there something you'd like to do much more in the project, apart from coding?_

 **M:** In the project?
 No. Coding is fun.
 Other things are not so fun if it comes to software.
 So I'm happy that somebody does the office work.

 _S: When will 2.10 be released?_

 **M:** Oh go away!
-The answer is "go away!".
-Read my lips: "go away".
+The answer is _"go away!"_.
+Read my lips: **"go away"**.
 When it's ready.

 _S: Do you expect it to be this year._